passedout/CringeHook/README.md

-# Wviolator
+# Cringehook
-Webhook Violator

-Skidding is gay as awlays of course.
+Webhook Skid Banger is a very cool and eductional webhook raper, i mean reaper*

+If:
+  Skidding = Gay
+Then try:
+      kys.cum